 Update November 2020.

-AAHA took legal action to force us to take information and screenshots about them from this story.
+AAHA took legal action and forced us to take down their declawing information and screenshots from this story.

 Here’s a sampling of vet practices that are affiliated with all THREE of these organizations, AAHA, AAFP, and Fear Free.

 This is what these organizations say about themselves.